Volunteer with Casualties Union

 Of course, volunteering also includes administration roles to ensure the smooth running of local, regional and central management.
 Current Members are invited to consider volunteering to assist in many of the Units’ tasks such as secretarial, accounts, desktop publishing, social media etc. especially if you have the necessary skill sets.
 Casualties Union trustees come from our Membership.
 The Trustees meet four times a year to discuss and decide on strategy, to ratify suggestions, to ensure that funds are wisely spent and to ensure conformity to rules and advice from the Charity Commission.
 All members have access to our Constitution and Regulations.

 Since 1946 we have produced a regular magazine (originally known as the journal'. for members.
 It's still being published after 70 years and continues to be a source of news, updates and tips for Casualties Union members.

-Read an online version of Casualties Simulation here
+Read an online version of Casualty Simulation here

 If you’d like to Volunteer with Casualties Union Headquarters will answer your questions about our charity in general, or point you in the right direction if your enquiry is more specific, such as to the local Regional Director or Branch.

 “Since joining CU I have realised how well first aid and casualty simulation complement each other.
 While out on a St John duty I can now recognise conditions much more quickly, because I have had to study the condition I am acting in great depth and detail.
 Conversely, when I am acting I can draw upon my St John experiences of seeing patients and try to recreate what I saw to make the scenario more realistic.”